amathuraa/amathuraa/README.md

 ## Fun Fact

-Did you know that I once used machine learning to predict the gender of a person using their facial measurements.
-I trained a decision tree model using data on eyebrow length, eyelash length, forehead size, and nose pertrusion to classify the face as Masculine or Feminine.
+Did you know that I once used machine learning to predict the gender of a person using their facial measurements?
+I trained a decision tree model using data on eyebrow length, eyelash length, forehead size, and nose protrusion to classify the face as masculine or feminine.
 And guess what?
-My model was accurate on 23/24 friends I tested it on ( Sorry Eva :D)
+My model was accurate for 23 out of the 24 friends I tested it on (sorry, Eva :D)

 ## Let's Connect